Outliers in Machine Learning

 Using scatter plots:

-A scatter plot is a sort of mathematical illustration used to display values for typically two variables for a set of data.
-It uses Cartesian coordinates.
-The data are displayed as a collection of points, in which each point having the value of one variable determines the position on the horizontal axis and the other variable determines the position on the vertical axis.
+A scatter plot serves as a mathematical representation illustrating values for typically two variables within a dataset.
+It utilizes Cartesian coordinates, with data depicted as a collection of points.
+Each point on the plot represents the value of one variable on the horizontal axis and another variable on the vertical axis.

 import pandas as pd